ApostolSavov/books-101-react-app/README.md

-# Placeholder for softuni react course project
+# Softuni React Course Project - work in progress

+# Summary:
-# Summary: review books, interact with other reviews by voting, add book to your read or favourites list
+review books, interact with other reviews by voting, add book to your read or favourites list

-# Dynamic collection: Reviews (view, add, edit, delete) - relation with books and users collection
+# Dynamic collection:
+Reviews (view, add, edit, delete) - relation with books and users collection

-# Static collection: Books (view)
+# Static collection:
+Books (view)